NemesisCyberForce/Detection-Labs-for-Palantir-Style-Activity/README.md

 ### **5. Known White-Label Implementations**

 **Disclaimer:** The indicators below are derived from OSINT research and serve as high-fidelity examples of artifacts analysts should look for.
 They may change over time and should be verified in your specific environment.

+⚠️ SIMULATION NOTICE / HINWEIS ZUR SIMULATION

+Please Note: The indicator names listed below (e.g., POLiS, vs-dataharvester, Berlin-7) are FICTITIOUS EXAMPLES (Placeholders) created for this training simulation.
+They are designed to teach the structure of indicators (IOCs) without exposing classified information or compromising active investigations.
+Real-world advanced persistent threats (APTs) use generic names (e.g., svchost.exe) to hide.
+This lab teaches you the logic of detection, using these distinct names to make the learning process easier.

 | Agency/Country       | Cover Name      | Technical Fingerprints                                                                 |
 |----------------------|-----------------|----------------------------------------------------------------------------------------|